Your 2025 guide to Machu Picchu

 Circuit 2: Classic or Inca Citadel

-This is the most complete tour of the Citadel, covering most of its main structures.
+Important: This is the most complete route of the Citadel, covering most of its main structures.

 Tickets Available: